 Don’t be sad if you lost your TIN or can’t remember.
 There are still ways to get your TIN.
 First, you can ask your employer who can verify your TIN using the Ereg system.
 Second, you can email or visit your RDO to verify your TIN.

 How to Get TIN for OFW’s

 If you’re working abroad and need to set up a TIN, you have options according to the RMC 103-2020.

-- First, apply through authorize representatives.
+- First, apply through authorized representatives.
 Make sure to provide SPA to trust someone to get your TIN.
-Therefore, the proof of registration or the tin has been issued is when the BIR Form No. 1904 officially stamped.
+Therefore, the proof of registration or the tin has been issued is when the BIR Form No. 1904 is officially stamped.